Blue-Four/TheEternalThrone/README.md

 Mouse Controls:

-Left Mouse Click - Attack or Interact With Items (When in range of doors click on lower right to open)
+Left Mouse Click - Attack or Interact With Items (When in range of doors click on lower hinge side to open)

 Right Mouse Click - Move player